trevordevore/levure/framework/helpers/file_system/README.md

 command OpenApplication
   if fileSystemURLsToProcessOnOpen() is not empty then
-    ProcessMyURL fileSystemURLsToProcessOnOpen() # YOU MUST WRITE A 'PROCESSMYURL' ROUTINE end if end OpenApplication
+    ProcessMyURL fileSystemURLsToProcessOnOpen() # YOU MUST WRITE A 'ProcessMyURL' ROUTINE end if end OpenApplication
 ```